kubabrowar333/hp_n36-40-54l_health_led_drivers/README.md

+This is a fork with some changes in softpwm so now it works on debian 12 with OMV.

 # Health LED for HP Microservers N36L/N40L/N54L

 This repository contains 3 drivers intended for use in HP Microservers N36L/N40L/N54L to allow control of their 'Health LED'.